- Setting up work email for devices

 Extending email security using S/MIME

-Androiddevice users by enabling S/MIME.
+Androiddevice users can choose to extend email security.
 S/MIME provides a standard method of encrypting and signing email messages.
-Users can encrypt, sign, or encrypt and sign email messages using S/MIME protection when they use a work email account that supports S/MIME-protected messages on devices.
-S/MIME cannot be enabled for personal email addresses.
+When using a work email account that supports S/MIME-protected messages, users can specify whether to use S/MIME to encrypt, sign, or encrypt and sign work email messages.
+Note that S/MIME cannot be enabled for personal email accounts.

 S/MIME settings take precedence over